What Type of Writer Do You Want to Be?

 - If using a laptop you would probably want to consider an additional monitor, so that you can have your chronology report up on one screen and the medical record on the other.

 The best way is to type 'medical record collation jobs' into Google and take a look at the results.
 Lots of companies will come up, and a good place to start is to check out their websites.
 If they are hiring, most will have a 'work for us' button, and it's just a matter of sending your details.

 Another way would be to make a "cold call," either by phone or via email, and take it from there.

 2. Medical Transcription Writing

 Transcription writers work from audio or video files and type up documents from these.
-In some respects, there is less critical thinking, with transcription writing, but it can still be a lucrative career.
+In some respects, there is less critical thinking with transcription writing, but it can still be a lucrative career.

 Putting 'medical transcription' into Google brings up many companies, and again, the best way to start is to look through their websites and click that 'work for us' button.

-Companies all have their own requirements, some will want a Medical Secretary diploma and experience, but other companies are really happy to take on nurses and the work may be more varied that simply typing up letters or operation notes; for example, you might be typing out reports of NMC hearings.
+Companies all have their own requirements, some will want a Medical Secretary diploma and experience, but other companies are really happy to take on nurses and the work may be more varied than simply typing up letters or operation notes; for example, you might be typing out reports of NMC hearings.